kencochrane/docker-guidebook/docker-guidebook.rst

 Kernel version
 ~~~~~~~~~~~~~~
 The reason why Docker needs to run in a kernel version of 3.8 or greater is because there are some kernel bugs that are in the older versions that cause problems in some cases.
 Some people have run Docker fine on lower kernels, but if you can't run on 3.8, do so at your own risk.
-There is talk about an effort to back port the bug fixes to the older kernel trees, so that in the future they will be available on the older kernel versions.
-For more information about this see. https://github.com/dotcloud/docker/pull/1062
+There is a talk about an effort to back port the bug fixes to the older kernel trees, so that in the future they will be available on the older kernel versions.
+For more information about this see: https://github.com/dotcloud/docker/pull/1062

 AUFS
 ~~~~